094459/newsletter-oss-projects/README.md

 **wide-logger**

 [wide-logger](https://aws-oss.beachgeek.co.uk/3pi) is a canonical wide logger that is built to gather key, value pairs and then flush them all to the console in a single log message.
 This does not replace your existing detailed debug logging, it is an addition.
 All logs emitted by the Wide Logger will be prefixed by WIDE so you can quickly and easily find them or use filtered subscriptions to record these in a single place for easy searching and correlation. (#191)

+**vscode-iam-service-principal-snippets**

+[vscode-iam-service-principal-snippets](https://aws-oss.beachgeek.co.uk/495) is the latest VSCode plugin from AWS Community Builder Danny Steenman ([his fifth](https://www.linkedin.com/posts/dannysteenman_today-marks-a-small-but-significant-milestone-activity-7292070581011660800-iwbT/)).
+This VS Code extension provides autocompletion of all AWS services that can be used as Service Principals in your IAM policies. (#207)

 **zero-downtime-deployment-tofu**